-2. Writing Skills (6-15 credits)
+2. Writing (6-9 credits)

-All students must take three courses in English or Writing which will ensure that all students can write grammatically correct English and express themselves clearly in language suited to the target audience.
+All students must take three courses in English Writing which will ensure that all students can write grammatically correct English and express themselves clearly in language suited to the target audience.
 These skills are further developed in the Breadth of Knowledge section of the General Education requirements, and through discipline-specific upper-level courses within the major.

-Students will be placed in a course appropriate to their writing ability via test or transfer credits before their first semester, and may need up to three semesters to complete the requirement.
+Students will be placed in a course appropriate to their writing ability based on transfer credits.

-ENG 100 Comprehensive Writing Fundamentals (6 credits)

-or

-ENG 101 Writing Fundamentals
+ENG 101 and Writing Fundamentals

-or test results w aiving ENG 101 requirement

-and

-ENG 102 Writing from Research
+ENG 102 and Writing from Research

-and

-ENG 202 Writing from Theory

-(waived for transfer students with at least 60 transferred credits)
+ENG 202 Writing from Theory (waived for transfer students with at least 60 transferred credits)

-Students passing ENG 100/101 or ENG 102 with a grade of D have not acquired the skills necessary to successfully complete the next level.
+Students passing ENG 101 or ENG 102 with a grade of D have not acquired the skills necessary to successfully complete the next level and will need to repeat the course in the following semester.

-3. Quantitative Reasoning (3-6 credits)
+3. Quantitative Reasoning (3 or 6 credits)